William Shakespeare's Julius Caesar: Awards and nominations

 The National Board of Review awarded Julius Caesar Best Film and Best Actor (James Mason), and it also won the Golden Leopard at the Locarno International Film Festival.

 Soundtrack

-Intrada Records released an album featuring a 1995 re-recording of Miklós Rózsa’s film score.
+Intrada Records released an album featuring a 1995 re-recording of Miklos Rozsa’s film score.
 The re-recording was performed by the Sinfonia of London and conducted by Bruce Broughton.